Trelawney (1781 ship)

 Trelawney or Trelawny was a ship launched at Bristol in 1781.
 Initially she was a West Indiaman.
 In 1791 she made one voyage as a slave ship in the triangular trade in enslaved people.
 She then made one voyage as a whaler in the British southern whale fishery.
-She was sold to Liverpool and then made two more voyages as an enslaving ship.
-She was damaged outbound on a fourth enslaving voyage and then disappears from online records.
+She was sold to Liverpool and made two more voyages as a slave ship.
+She was damaged outbound on a fourth voyage to transport enslaved people and then disappears from online records.

 Career

 Trelawny first appeared in Lloyd's Register (LR) in 1781.

 Captain William Sherry acquired a letter of marque on 11 September 1782.

-1st enslaving voyage (1791–1792): Michael Crangle was initially listed as her captain.
+1st voyage transporting enslaved people (1791–1792): Michael Crangle was initially listed as her captain.
 Trelawney, sailed from Bristol on 28 July 1791, bound for West Africa.
 Trelawney, King, master acquired captives at Bonny and arrived at Montego Bay, Jamaica on 28 April 1792.
-She had embarked 333 slaves and she arrived with 313, for a 6% loss rate.
+She had embarked 333 captives and she arrived with 313, for a 6% loss rate.
 She had left Bristol with 35 crew members and had arrived at Jamaica with 30.
 She discharged eight crew while at Montego Bay, and enlisted three shortly before sailing.
 She sailed for England on 20 May and arrived back at Bristol on 21 July with 25 crew members.

 Whaling voyage (1793–1796): Captain Robert Hillman (or Hilman) sailed from Bristol in 1793, bound for Peru.
 Trelawney was recorded as visiting Saint Helena in 1794.
-In July 1795 Trelawney was at Valparaiso, and on the coast of Peru on December 1795 with 170 tons of sperm oil.
+In July 1795 Trelawney was at Valparaiso, and on the coast of Peru in December 1795 with 170 tons of sperm oil.
 She arrived back at Bristol on 16 December 1796.

 Trelawney disappeared from Lloyd's Register between 1798 and 1800, with her data to 1798 not having been changed from that of 1793.
 She may have been sold and have assumed another name as she does not appear in Lloyd's List's ship arrival and departure data for 1797 and 1798, though there is no obvious candidate in Lloyd's Register for 1798.
 At some point she apparently was sold to Liverpool.